 - Large letters of the Harappan script (signboards).

 - Mother goddess

 - Unicorn, Dove, Peepal Tree, Fire

-- Idol worship was practiced ( not a feature of Aryans)
+- Idol worship was practised ( not a feature of Aryans)

 - Did not construct temples.

-- Similarity to Hindu religious practises.
+- The similarity to Hindu religious practises.
 (Hinduism in its present form originated later)

 - No Caste system.